Work or volunteer for us

-Membership of HIS Council, committees and working parties changes regularly, and expressions of interest are always welcome.
+Membership of HIS Council and Committees changes regularly, and expressions of interest are always welcome.

 The 2023 applications round has now closed